 Between 1999 and 2016, the CDC reported that 14,786 people died in car crashes in Mississippi.
 If our state’s fatality rate had tracked with the national average, more than half of these people—7,708 to be precise—would not have died.
 If Mississippi had the same fatality rate as Massachusetts, 11,139 people would not have died.

-“The loss of life in any state is devastating because regardless of what state you’re in, New York or California or Mississippi, that’s a life cut short and taken away from their loved ones,” said Sen. Willie Simmons, D-Cleveland, whose 2017 bill made it illegal for back seat passengers to ride unbuckled.
+“The loss of life in any state is devastating because regardless of what state you’re in, New York or California or Mississippi, that’s a life cut short and taken away from their loved ones,” said Sen. Willie Simmons, D-Cleveland, whose 2017 bill finally required seat belts for backseat passengers.
 “But in Mississippi, being the small state that we are, it becomes perhaps more devastating because we know more about those who’ve passed.
-We’re just 3 million people.
-15,000 is a large number here.”
+We’re just three million people.
+Fifteen thousand is a large number here.”

 Deadly risk factors